 Friends of St Andrew's

-St Andrew's church family exists to renew the heart of today's Kirk Ella, strengthening the family, caring for the elderly, encouraging the lonely, raising our gaze from time to eternity, and sharing God's kindness with everybody.
+St Andrew's church family has been called together by the love of God offered through Jesus Christ.
+It exists to live for Jesus by renewing the heart of today's Kirk Ella by offering that same love in Christ, strengthening the family, caring for the elderly, encouraging the lonely, raising our gaze from time to eternity, and sharing God's kindness with everybody.

-For the last century and a half, the villagers of Kirk Ella have worshipped together in a church building that was reshaped, restored and renewed through the foresight and the vision of one man!
-The overall shape of the St Andrew's church building today is essentially unchanged since the restorations of 1860.
-For more than a century Kirk Ella has enjoyed a generous legacy from Joseph Sykes.
+Since the restoration of 1860, the villagers of Kirk Ella have worshipped together in a church building that was reshaped, restored and renewed through the foresight and the vision of one generous man, Joseph Sykes.

 Why do we need a Friends of St Andrew's Kirk Ella?

-For the last half century, the church building has been in need of almost constant attention, and over the last twenty years the regular Sunday congregations, with some help from others, have renewed the lighting system, repainted the interior of the building, refurbished the choir vestry, rebuilt the organ, repaired broken windows and added window guards, replaced the PA system, installed CCTV, replaced the heating system and reordered the interior, installed a humidifier in the organ, as well as renewing the East Window, which was last necessary in 1880.
+Any building needs attention if it is going to remain sound.
+A building as old as St Andrew's especially so.
+Care must be taken with suitable materials and skilled labour to ensure that the highest standards are maintained in the care of the buildings.
+At the same time, the church family seek to develop the building in accordance with the needs of a modern Kirk Ella.
+Over the years, we have renewed the lighting system, repainted the interior of the building, refurbished the choir vestry, rebuilt the organ and installed a humidifier, repaired broken windows and added window guards, replaced the PA system, installed CCTV, replaced the heating system and reordered the interior, as well as renewing the East Window, which was last necessary in 1880.
 Total costs: over £200,000.

 It is now clear that the St Andrew's church building costs between £10,000 and £15,000 a year to maintain, before we switch on a light bulb or turn on a radiator.
 For example, the organ builders have explained that we need to put away £1,000 a year for twenty years, in order to make certain that the organ is kept in good condition over the longer term.
-The result is that we need to put away about £40 every time we play the organ, which is twice every Sunday, as well as at weddings and funerals, and not to do so is to mortgage our future by the same amount.
+The result is that we need to put away about £40 every time we play the organ, so that we have a fully functioning organ for weddings and funerals, as well as regular services.

 We think it is no longer reasonable for the regular Sunday congregations to carry the whole burden of the cost of the building, when the church building plays an important part in the lives of many more villagers than are ever present on any one Sunday.